 City of Hope’s Division of Nursing Research and Education conducts interdisciplinary research organized around quality of life, symptom management of oncology and palliative care patients, and clear communication.
 The division also offers multiple courses, throughout the year, to health professionals from across the country.

-Visit our upcoming conferences page for current course offerings.
+Visit our Educational Conferences page for current course offerings.